 The same goes when selling on other websites or blogs.
 You don’t control how your brand is presented on other people’s websites.

-However, once you have gotten over the first hurdle of starting to make regular sales, you might want to upgrade.
+However, once you have gotten over the first hurdle of starting to make regular sales, in the battle between Shopify Lite vs Basic Plan – you eventually might want to upgrade to the Basic Plan.

 2. How to upgrade from Lite to Basic

-Here’s how to upgrade from Lite to Basic once you’ve decided you need more from your Shopify platform:
+Here’s how to upgrade from Shopify Lite to Basic Plan once you’ve decided you need more from your Shopify platform:

 Step 1 – Go to your settings Pannel and choose plans and Permissions